osamaasifoak/osamaasifoak.github.io/README.md

  **Languages : English (Fluent)**

 ### Professional Summary
-- 4+ years of strong experience in Flutter (iOS + Android + Web) hybrid mobile application development
+- 5+ years of strong experience in (Flutter & React-Native) (iOS + Android) hybrid mobile application development
 - Experienced in React-Native (Js + Ts) mobile development.
-- 1+ years of experience in building applications using the MERN Stack using Redux, ES6, and Web-Pack for Single Page Application development.
+- 1.5+ years of experience in building applications using the MERN Stack using Redux, ES6, and Web-Pack for Single Page Application development.
-- Strong Knowledge of state management (Redux, Provider, and Bloc).
+- Strong Knowledge of state management (Redux, Redux toolkit, Provider, and Bloc).
 - Strong grasp over core software development practices and concepts
 - Flutter enthusiast with the privilege of doing flutter development since the advent of the framework.
 I've published multiple packages and regularly contribute to flutter stack
 - Strong fundamental knowledge of Software Engineering principles, Design patterns, and Best practices

 ### Work Experience
 **Senior Software Engineer - ZEPCOM (July 2021 - Present)**
-I'm working as a senior software engineer React-Native and Flutter.
+I'm working as a senior software engineer Flutter and React-Native.
 My work includes client meetings mainly in the USA, creating project architecture and timelines.
 Here I'm also working on the MERN stack along with React-Native and Flutter.
 And I'm also responsible for deploying the app on Apple and Google app marketplace.
 Here I've completed 2 certifications in MongoDB and learned about various application architecture patterns and best practices.

+**Senior Software Engineer (Contractual) - GBK Legal (Nuremberg, Bavaria, Germany) (Jun 2022 - Present)** In GBK Legal, I developed their, TAX refund system.
+Here, I'm responsible for the complete development of the mobile application and their web admin panel, creating a features timeline, and deploying the app on the marketplace.

+**Senior Software Engineer (Contractual) - STRAPP (USA) (Oct 2020 - Jun 2022)**
+In STRAP, I developed their, social media platform for the University of Michigan, the University of Toronto, and State Michigan University.
+I was responsible for the complete development of the mobile application, creating a features timeline, and deploying the app on the marketplace.

 **Senior Software Engineer - Weuno Agency.
 (July 2019-Aug 2021)**
 In this firm, I worked as a senior software engineer flutter.
-Here I've worked on many varieties of products including Pakistan's Largest medical chain e-commerce, auction, trucking system, and social media app for the University of Michigan.
-I lead the team in several projects and am responsible for delivering products in a timely manner.
+Here I've worked on many varieties of products including Pakistan's Largest medical chain e-commerce mobile app, auction application and logistic system, etc. I lead the team in several projects and was responsible for delivering products in a timely manner.

 **Software Engineer - Lunakware Solutions (Jan 2018/June 2019)**
 At Lunakware solutions, I performed my services as a Mobile developer specializing in React-Native and Flutter.
 My primary role was developing, testing, and enhancing existing apps and developing scalable apps from scratch.
 I also worked on PHP CodeIgniter Web applications, provided deployment services to the team.